barrowclift/shelf/INSTALL.md

 * Clone the repository (`git clone git@github.com:barrowclift/shelf.git`)
 * In the cloned repo, `npm install`
-* Finally, edit `server/config.json` with your Discogs information.
+* Edit `server/config.json` with your Discogs information.
 To generate a Discogs token, navigate to [this link](https://www.discogs.com/settings/developers) and click the "Generate new token" button.
+* Finally, replace the About page placeholder with your own name and site.
+Be proud of your collection! :)

-* `./start.sh` to spin up Shelf, check the `logs/` directory to see if there are any errors
+To spin up Shelf, execute `./start.sh`.
+Be sure to check the `logs/` directory to see if there are any errors.

 ## CentOS 7.X - Production